shreyamali01/CS203_Lab05/README.md

 - **Number of Epochs**: 7
 - **Batch Size**: 32

+Here models used for training with augmented and original data were initialised with same random weights, since deepcopy of a base model was made.

 #### b.
 Model Architecture Diagram
 - **ResNet-50 Architecture** (as shown below)